nraffa/react-poster/README.md

-You can go and have a look by going to...
+You can go and have a look by going to: https://react-poster-blog.netlify.app/

 <br/>